The Luke Scholars Program

 Luke Scholars are disciplined, contemplative and motivated students who are willing to challenge themselves intellectually in order to enhance their lives and serve others through their vocational callings.
 In order to ensure course rigor and meaningful community, the program is also selective.

 Students admitted to Concordia who meet certain academic criteria will be encouraged to apply for the Luke Scholars Program.
-If you are an admitted student and are interested in the program, please reach out to your admissions counselor for more information.
+If you are an admitted student and are interested in the program, please reach out to your admissions counselor for more information and to begin the application process.